We cannot ship products to MaineMassachusettsNevada due to state legislation

 Key Finding: The Volcano vaporizer delivered compounds effectively while drastically reducing harmful combustion byproducts like carbon monoxide and tar.

-“With the Volcano, a safe and effective delivery system seems to be available to patients—offering compound uptake comparable to smoking, but without the respiratory harms.”
+"With the Volcano, a safe and effective delivery system seems to be available to patients.
+It offers compound uptake comparable to smoking, but without the respiratory harms."

-Study: Decreased Respiratory Symptoms in Cannabis Users Who Vaporize, Harm Reduction Journal, 2007
+Study: Decreased Respiratory Symptoms in Flower Users Who Vaporize, Harm Reduction Journal, 2007

 Key Finding: Users who switched from smoking to vaping reported fewer respiratory issues such as coughing, wheezing, and phlegm.